 Hyatt Regency Coconut Point Resort and Spa

 Late afternoon we arrived at the tropical Hyatt Regency Coconut Point Resort and Spa where we immediately felt the island vibe!
 Welcomed with Champaign or mimosas, we felt relaxed as we listened to the hotel’s amenities and those of their sister property (which can be accessed by a free air-conditioned trolley).

 Fun activities on tap include: looping corkscrew water slide, waterfall pool, adult pool, lazy river (at adjoining property), championship golf course, rock-climbing wall, fire pit, bicycle and kayak rentals, tennis courts, private beach, spa and more.
 If you are going to go rock climbing make sure you bring your best rock climbing shoes, so you don’t slip and fall.

 From our corner room on the 16th floor we had a nice view of the protected landscapes around Estero Bay and the Gulf of Mexico.
 We found the room to be nice sized, even when the travel bed came out!
 I loved having a magnificent view from even the bathroom, though I would have put up a couple more towel racks or bars if I had designed the space.
+Installing a hot tub was an excellent idea.
 Forget something?
 No problem.
 I did not bring a curling iron nor a robe and—voila—loaner items appeared at my request (along with a couple “to keep” items I neglected to include such as slippers, and a few toiletry items).
 The service staff met each request promptly and with a smile.